amorehead/amorehead.github.io/_posts/2025-03-19-wellbeing-and-technopoly.md

 ## Love with fewer limits

-Bell Hooks' [All About Love](https://www.amazon.com/All-About-Love-New-Visions/dp/0060959479) is a demanding yet profound exploration of love in its many forms.
+bell hooks' [All About Love](https://www.amazon.com/All-About-Love-New-Visions/dp/0060959479) is a demanding yet profound exploration of love in its many forms.
 In this work, Hooks challenges the conventional notions of love, urging us to redefine it as a practice of mutual respect, care, and understanding directed toward one's growth.

 <div class="l-body">
   {% include figure.liquid path="assets/img/blog_post_images/03_2025/all-about-love.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}